Spiegelfabrik Baugenossenschaft eG

 29. June 2023

-Beautiful house, nice people, and a large property.
-Nothing to complain about.
-However, bicycles are frequently stolen.
-Still, 10 out of 10.
+Beautiful house, nice people, and a large area.
+There's nothing to complain about.
+But bikes often get stolen.
+Still, a 10 out of 10.

 PV